Chief Chat- CMSgt Brian Ginter

 Chief Master Sgt.
-Brain Ginter, outgoing 39th Mission Support Group senior enlisted leader, reflects on his thirty years in the Air Force during an interview at American Forces Network Incirlik, Jan.
-18, 2022, Incirlik Air Base, Turkey.
+Brian Ginter, outgoing 39th Mission Support Group senior enlisted leader, reflects on his 30 years in the Air Force and the lessons he has learned along the way during an interview with American Forces Network Incirlik at Incirlik Air Base, Turkey, Jan.
+27, 2022.
 Ginter’s time in the Air Force taught him that the best way to be a leader is to be yourself and lead the way you want to be led.
 (U.S. Air Force video by Senior Airman Sari Seibert)

 |Date Taken: